 It was a tale of two halves for Grand Canyon women's basketball Saturday afternoon at Global Credit Union Arena.

-GCU orchestrated a first quarter run that electrified the crowd of 1,100 plus on Girl Scout Cookie Kick-off Day, but it was Boise State who prevailed 75-65 to even the series at 1-1 this season.
+GCU orchestrated a first-quarter run that electrified the crowd of 1,104 on Girl Scout Cookie Kick-off Day, but it was Boise State who prevailed 75-65 to even the series at 1-1 this season.

-The loss was the second straight for GCU, who moves to 5-5 in Mountain West play at the halfway point of the conference season.
-Boise State extended its winning streak to six games and 7-3 in MW play.
-Its last loss came to the hands of GCU January 3, its only home loss of the 2025-26 campaign.
+The loss was the second straight for GCU, which moves to 5-5 in Mountain West play at the halfway point of the conference season.
+Boise State (16-5, 7-3 MW) extended its winning streak to six games with its last loss coming to the hands of GCU on Jan.
+3, the Broncos' only home loss of the season.

-The Broncos ran out to an 8-0 lead that forced a Lopes' timeout and held a 15-4 advantage four minutes into the contest.
-But GCU used the crowd to its advantage to get back into the game, rattling off a 12-0 run lead for the first time, 16-15.
+Boise State ran out to an 8-0 lead that forced a Lopes timeout and held a 15-4 advantage four minutes into the contest.
+But GCU used the crowd to its advantage to get back into the game, rattling off a 12-0 run for its first lead at 16-15.

 Norah Moo and graduate

-Ale'jah Douglas each had six points with sophomore
+Ale'jah Douglas each came off the bench for six first-quarter points with sophomore guard

 Faith Carson scoring four to aid the run.

-The Lopes led 28-21in the early portion of the second and 32-27 with four minutes to play in the half.
+The Lopes led 28-21 in the early portion of the second quarter and 32-27 with four minutes to play in the half.
 Boise State chipped away at the lead, eventually regaining it off a Dani Bayes layup with 44 seconds to spare.

 Mann took the next possession up top and drove right, fading away from the basket near the baseline to give GCU a 36-35 advantage into halftime.